Orange-OpenSource/2c/readme.txt

 ===============
 Clone the repo.

-Android - Use Eclipse to add all projects in the Dev/ iOS - Dev/iOS/2c.xcodeproj
+Android - Import all projects in Dev/ folder into Eclipse, then run ndk-build in Dev/Android/Source folder. iOS - Open Dev/iOS/2c.xcodeproj in xCode
-Qt - Dev/Qt/Project/2c.pro
+Qt - Open Dev/Qt/Project/2c.pro in Qt Creator

 Look at source file Dev/App/Source/SceneSample1.cpp for the hook into the first scene that launches.

+More detailed instructions and samples coming soon.

 External components used